marjomol/MAGNAS_SSD_Evo/README.md

 ## Scripts

+- **diff.py**: Contains functions to compute the general differential calculus.
 - **plot_fields.py**: Contains functions to plot the magnetic field seeds and create animations.
 - **seed_generation.py**: Contains functions to generate the magnetic field seeds.
 - **spectral.py**: Contains functions to perform spectral analysis on the generated magnetic field seeds.